 The next step is to check your nuts and bolts are tightly secured.
 Not only does this make sure there are no annoying rattles, but it also reduces potential damage to components and also makes for a safer ride.
 Some fasteners have an Nm (Newton-metre) torque rating on how tightly they should be fixed, so if you really want to play it by the book, making an investment into a torque wrench can be a good idea.
 The criteria here is to ensure something is tight enough, but not so tight as to shred the threads.
 If in doubt, please consult your Dyson Bikes dealer.

 While e-bikes are a hoot to ride and they can climb hills faster than a traditional bike, it is of seriously high importance that you can stop quickly, safely and efficiently.
 Therefore, making sure your brakes are in tip-top shape is the most important aspect of bicycle maintenance.
 If your brakes are sluggish to engage or you have to pull the brake lever right down in order to slow down then it is time to adjust your brakes accordingly.

-Likewise, if pulling your brake levers a few millimetres and your brakes lock immediately this is no good as it hinders your ability to control the brakes properly.
+Likewise, if pulling your brake levers a few millimetres causes your brakes to lock immediately is no good as it hinders your ability to control the brakes properly.
 In order to stop in the shortest distance, you do not want your wheels to lock, which is how ABS systems in cars work.